Pac-12 Conference Men's Basketball Player of the Year

-The Pac-12 Conference Men's Basketball Player of the Year is a basketball award given to the Pac-12 Conference's most outstanding player.
-The award was first given following the 1975–76 season, when the conference was known as the Pacific-8, and is determined by voting from the Pac-12 media and coaches.
-There have been two players honored multiple times: David Greenwood of UCLA and Sean Elliott of Arizona.
-Four freshmen have also won the award: Shareef Abdur-Rahim of California, Kevin Love of UCLA, Deandre Ayton of Arizona and Evan Mobley of USC.
+Two players were honored multiple times: David Greenwood of UCLA and Sean Elliott of Arizona.
+Four freshmen also won the award: Shareef Abdur-Rahim of California, Kevin Love of UCLA, Deandre Ayton of Arizona and Evan Mobley of USC.

-The only current Pac-12 member without a winner is one of the two newest members, Colorado.
 Between the arrival of Arizona and Arizona State in 1978 and the entry of Colorado and Utah in 2011, the conference was known as the Pacific–10.